FrancescoMasaia/AsciiArt/README.md

 # AsciiArt
-A simple python 3 script that convert an on pixelated image to an **AWESOME** ASCII Art
+A simple python 3 script that convert any image to an **AWESOME** ASCII Art

 ## How to use it
 **python main.py** *\<filepath> \<scale>*